readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 Summary: We have several tools that can inspect data form a postgres DB, and we also have ``Kibana`` that works *only* with ElasticSearch.
 The data to be collected can be saved in a postgres or ES database.
+Currently, we are making use of Metabase to get other information, so it's probably the right choice for this task.

 Data to be collected
 --------------------